 The reliability function \(F\) of \(X\) for \(([0, \infty), \le)\) is the ordinary reliability function: \[F(x) = \P(X \ge x), \quad x \in [0, \infty)\]

-Thus \(F(x)\) is the probability that the device lasts at least until time \(x \in [0, \infty)\).
-As usual, we assume that \(([0, \infty), +)\) supports \(X\) so that \(F(x) \gt 0\) for \(x \in [0, \infty)\).
+So \(F(x)\) is the probability that the device lasts at least until time \(x \in [0, \infty)\).
+As usual, we assume that \(([0, \infty), +)\) supports \(X\) in the sense that \(F(x) \gt 0\) for \(x \in [0, \infty)\).

 The semigroup \(([0, \infty), +)\) is stochastic.
 The (right) neighbor set at \(x \in [0, \infty)\) is \([x, \infty)\).
 The associated \(\sigma\)-algebra \(\sigma\{[x, \infty): x \in [0, \infty)\}\) is the reference \(\sigma\)-algebra \(\ms B\).
 If \(P\) and \(Q\) are probability measures on \(\ms B\) with the same reliability function \(F\) then \(P = Q\).